Learn about the work of border guards at the Border Guard Museum

 The Border Guard Museum began operating in 1989 as an internal teaching museum of the Border Guard, but the attractiveness of the museum was soon seen to be so great that it was worth opening its doors to the general public.
-The exhibition of the Border Guard Museum has been open in summer and by appointment at other times.
+The exhibition of the Border Guard Museum is open in summer and by appointment at other times.

 Securing Finland's borders has remained the core task of the Border Guard since its beginning, but its operations have changed and developed considerably in the course of history.
 The Border Guard Museum provides a versatile overview of the different historical stages and duties of the organisation over a period of more than 100 years.